pulp-platform/cva6-sdk/README.md

-# CVA6 SDK
+# CVA6 SDK with C910 patches

 This repository houses a set of RISCV tools for the [CVA6 core](https://github.com/openhwgroup/cva6).
+C910 patches for its submodules are stored in c910-patches folder and will be automatically applied by the Makefile.
 Most importantly it **does not contain openOCD**.

 Included tools:
 * [Spike](https://github.com/riscv/riscv-isa-sim/), the ISA simulator